For more than 90 years, San Francisco Zoo has been entertaining locals and tourists.

 Similarities

-1. Both the Zoos have a nice and huge collection of healthy animals.
+1. Both zoos have a huge collection of healthy animals.

 2. Oakland Zoo and the SFO Zoo have kids’ trains